| ‘Buenos Aires Tour’ was an

 declares: “Writing goes faster than life, knows things we –

 the artists – don’t.
 To build and to be built.”
+Her literature omits, mixes up

 languages, enlightens Buenos Aires’ streets and shoots a black

 and white movie.
 Female potential in action, on paper.
+She also writes that a map is a group

 of several lines working at the same time.
 Lines are essential elements